twop/ts-union/README.md

 This is because union values are objects under the hood.
 The `k` element is the key and the `p` is the payload array.
 I decided not to expose that through typings but I might reconsider that in the future.
 You **cannot** use it for redux actions, however you can **safely use it for redux state**.

 Note that in version 2.0 it was a tuple.
-But benchmarks [TODO link] showed that object are more efficient (I have no idea why arrays cannot be jitted efficiently).
+But [benchmarks](https://github.com/twop/ts-union/tree/master/benchmarks) showed that object are more efficient (I have no idea why arrays cannot be jitted efficiently).

 ### API